 Skip to main content

-You can access Extension.js documentation through two standard AI-accessible surfaces.
-This lets your editor and assistants answer questions grounded in the real docs instead of stale training data.
+Access Extension.js documentation through two standard AI-accessible surfaces.
+This lets your editor and assistants answer questions from current documentation rather than outdated training data.

 Hosted MCP (Model Context Protocol) server